On fundamental results for pushable homomorphisms of oriented graphs: Introduction and preliminaries

-In 1994, the study of oriented coloring was initiated by Courcelle~\cite{courcelle-monadic} in one of the papers from his series of works which established the illustrious Courcelle's theorem~\cite{courcell1995monadic}.
-Following that, Raspaud and Sopena~\cite{planar80} influenced a large body of work~\cite{borodin2004homomorphisms,courcelle-monadic,nandy2016outerplanar,sopena1997chromatic} dedicated to the study and extensions of the theory of oriented coloring.
-In recent times, oriented coloring is primarily studied under the umbrella of homomorphisms of oriented graphs~\cite{borodin2004homomorphisms,nandy2016outerplanar,sopena1997chromatic}.
+In 1994, the study of oriented coloring was initiated by Courcelle~\cite{courcelle-monadic} in one of the papers from his series of works which established the illustrious Courcelle's theorem~\cite{courcelle1990monadic}.
+Following that, Raspaud and Sopena~\cite{planar80} influenced a large body of work (see~\cite{orientedchi, sopena2016homomorphisms} for detailed surveys) dedicated to the study and extensions of the theory of oriented coloring.
+In recent times, oriented coloring is primarily studied under the umbrella of homomorphisms of oriented graphs (apart from the surveys~\cite{orientedchi, sopena2016homomorphisms}, one can consult some notable papers:~\cite{borodin2001deeply, borodin2004homomorphisms, marshall17, nandy2016outerplanar, ochem2017homomorphisms}).

-The study of homomorphisms of oriented graphs seems to have an uncanny similarity to that of $2$-edge colored graphs~\cite{montejano2010homomorphisms,ochem2017homomorphisms}, also known as signed graphs~\cite{naserasr2015homomorphisms,naserasr2021homomorphisms,zaslavsky1982signed}.
+The study of homomorphisms of oriented graphs seems to have an uncanny similarity to that of homomorphisms of $2$-edge colored graphs, also known as signed graphs~\cite{naserasr2015homomorphisms}.
 However, for signed graphs, two particular types of homomorphisms are studied, namely, sign-preserving homomorphisms and switchable homomorphisms\footnote{This particular type of homomorphism has been studied under various different names in literature including ``homomorphism of signed graphs'', ``switching homomorphism", ``switchable homomorphism'', etc.}.
-While the homomorphisms of oriented graphs is analogous to the sign-preserving homomorphism of signed graphs, a recent variant of the former, namely, the pushable homomorphisms of oriented graphs is found to be analogous to the switchable homomorphisms of signed graphs.
-The study of switchable homomorphisms of signed graphs has gained a lot of popularity due to its connections to the theories of graph colorings, circular coloring, graph minors, network flows, and to Ramsey theory~\cite{naserasr2013homomorphisms,naserasr2015homomorphisms,NWZ21,raspaud2011circular}.
-On the other hand, for pushable homomorphisms, such interesting connections and applications are yet to be found even though the analogous results proved in both the theories have been found to possess remarkable similarities \cite{bensmail2021pushable}.
+While the homomorphisms of oriented graphs is analogous to the sign-preserving homomorphism of signed graphs, a recent variant of the former, namely, the pushable homomorphism of oriented graphs is found to be analogous to the switchable homomorphism of signed graphs.
+The study of switchable homomorphisms of signed graphs has gained a lot of popularity due to its connections to the theories of graph coloring, circular coloring, graph minors, network flows, and to Ramsey theory~\cite{naserasr2013homomorphisms,naserasr2015homomorphisms,NWZ21,raspaud2011circular}.

-In this article, we (re)-initiate the study of pushable homomorphisms of oriented graphs from the point of view of developing its theory through proving several fundamental results, discovering an equivalent canonical definition of it, and establishing a connection with the theory of switchable homomorphisms of signed graphs.
-Moreover, we show how the ordinary coloring of simple graphs can be encoded in the language of pushable homomorphisms of oriented graphs.